christophrumpel/christophrumpel.github.io/_posts/2017-09-03-build-a-facebook-chatbot-with-botman-studio.md

 ## Conclusion

-Although it is quite easy to setup BotMan Studio and Facebook you still need to be aware of a view concepts regarding Facebook.
-I hope I could provide them there and it helps you to setup your next Facebook Messenger chatbots.
+Although it seems quite easy to setup BotMan Studio and Facebook you still need to be aware of a view concepts regarding Facebook.
+I hope I could provide them there and this article helps you to setup your next Facebook Messenger chatbots.
+From here you are ready to build more and more features to your bot your own.
+So make sure to checkout the BotMan [documentation](http://botman.io/) to get a feeling of what is possible and learn new stuff.